unpoly/unpoly-site/README.md

 1. Commit and push changes in `unpoly-site`.
 2. Commit and push changes in `unpoly`, which you might have changed while reviewing the documentation output.
-3. Run `bundle exec cap production deploy` to push the changes to <https://unpoly.com>.
+3. Run `bundle exec cap latest deploy` to push the changes to <https://unpoly.com>.
 Static files will be built during deployment.